yokolet/Poplar/README.md

 ```
 ### Creating the java source

 The java source should live in a `src` folder (if you use Eclipse as your java ide you may wish to stick to their convention) but for others create your java packages directly under `src` it is simpler.
+See [wiki](https://github.com/jruby/jruby/wiki/Method-Signatures-and-Annotations-in-JRuby-extensions) for a guide to annotations and java signatures of jruby extensions

 ### Using a polyglot maven build